Litigation

 Complaint (Oct.
 10, 2022)

-In 2022, the Government of Mexico brought a lawsuit against 5 Arizona gun dealers.
-The case is the first lawsuit alleging RICO claims against the gun industry, and the first by a sovereign country against gun dealers.
+In 2022, the Government of Mexico brought a lawsuit against five Arizona gun dealers.
+The case is the first lawsuit alleging RICO claims against the gun industry and the first by a sovereign country against gun dealers.
 GAGV is co-counsel for Mexico, along with Steve Shadowen of Shadowen PLLC.

 City of Gary v.
 Smith & Wesson

-However, on March 15, 2024, the Indiana state legislature enacted a bill that targets Gary’s suit by purportedly banning cities from suing gun companies.
+However, on March 15, 2024, the Indiana state legislature enacted a bill that targets Gary’s suit by banning cities from suing gun companies.
 The bill is retroactive to Aug.
 26, 1999 — four days before Gary filed its suit.
-Defendants have moved to dismiss the case based on this new law.
-The city is challenging the new law’s constitutionality.

 U.S. v.
 Rahimi

 On June 24, 2024, the Supreme Court of the United States, by an 8-1 vote, rejected a Second Amendment challenge to the federal law banning persons subject to a domestic violence restraining order from possessing firearms.
-In its amicus brief in U.S. v.
-Rahimi, GAGV argued that the law should be upheld, as did other groups.
+In an amicus brief, GAGV argued that the law should be upheld, as did other groups.